 In December 2015, the Company published an NI43-101 technical report (the "Report") in relation to the Danglay project.
 The Report also disclosed a target for further exploration, as permitted by NI43-101.
 The Report supports the disclosure on 5 November 2015 of an inferred mineral resource estimate for oxide gold mineralisation at Danglay.

-Under the Agreement, the estimation of this mineral resource and the making of expenditures exceeding US\$500,000 in connection with the Danglay project, entitle ECR to a 25% interest in Cordillera Tiger.
-Both conditions have been satisfied, but the relevant shareholding has yet to be issued.
+Under the Agreement, the estimation of this mineral resource and the making of expenditures exceeding US\$500,000 in connection with the Danglay project, entitled ECR to a 25% interest in Cordillera Tiger.